-The eastern spruce budworm (Choristoneura fumiferana) is a moth native to North America.
-It is found in every province and territory and lives throughout the Canadian boreal forest.
+The (eastern) spruce budworm (Choristoneura fumiferana) is a moth native to North America.

-Eastern spruce budworm feeds mainly on balsam fir and white spruce, and to a lesser extent on red spruce and black spruce.
-Trees usually die after four or five consecutive years of severe loss of all or most leaves.
+Spruce budworm feeds mainly on balsam fir and white spruce, and to a lesser extent on red spruce and black spruce.
+Trees usually die after four or five consecutive years of severe defoliation.

-- Outbreak cycles of eastern spruce budworm occur every 30 to 40 years.
+- Outbreak cycles of spruce budworm occur every 30 to 40 years.

 - During an outbreak, tens of millions of hectares of trees can be severely defoliated.
 An outbreak may last several years.

 - The most recent outbreak started in Quebec on the north shore of the St. Lawrence River in 2006, with about 3,000 hectares being defoliated.